chaos-indivisvm/chaos-docs/docs/training/std-3.md

 + F to fire main turret at locked coords
 + R to reload
 + 2 to switch ammo types
-  + Stormshard: Airbursts and releases essentially a shotgun blast.
+  + Stormshard: Releases a high-volume payload of essentially oversized razorwire without a center of mass.
-  + Stormshard HE: It’s an HE mortar shell.
+  + HE: It’s an HE mortar shell.
+  + Shrapnel: Airbursts a bouncing shrapnel payload above the target.
+  + Scatter: Exactly what it says on the tin, a shell that airbursts and scatters exploding submunitions below it.
-+ 1 in alt-cam to lock coords
++ 1 in alt-cam or mouselook to lock coords
-+ C+left click while in mouselook also locks coords
-+ C clears the current coordinates
++ C direct-fires the cannons without mortar mouselook targeting.
+Be warned, though: Much like the hydra, you cannot fire below your chassis horizon.

-    Based closely on the Hydra design, the Wyvern exchanges the Hydras anti-aircraft cannons for a pair of twin-linked Stormshard Mortars.
+    Based closely on the Hydra design, the Wyvern exchanges the Hydra's anti-aircraft cannons for a pair of twin-linked Stormshard Mortars.
 The Mortars unleash a torrent of airbursting shrapnel shells which shred enemy infantry.

-    Wyvern (when it's released) is a burst-fire tank mortar of death.
+    The Wyvern is a burst-fire tank mortar of death.
 Use it to shell entrenched positions or lines of advancing forces, but otherwise treat it like a Hydra, except you can use it at high positions.
 Be mindful that if something is above you, hey guess what you're useless.

-    Aside from the HE shells, you have stormshards (airburst shotgun shells), airburst (scatter MIRV shells), razorwire shells, inferno shells, and krak shells.

 #### The Vulture Gunship